niallpaterson/niallpaterson/README.md

 ### 🔭 I’m currently working on:

-- Raglan Wharf Gallery: an ecommerce site for a company in Raglan New Zealand, built in functional React,
+- an ecommerce site for a company in Raglan New Zealand, built in functional React,
-- Factory.create: a package to streamline factory function production in JavaScript,
+- flip-function: a package for reversing parameter order,
-- Count-line: a package for retrieving line counts of large files without relying on readStreams, and
+- count-line: a package for retrieving line counts of large files without relying on readStreams, and
 - and more. . .  (check out [this project](https://github.com/users/niallpaterson/projects/5)).

 ### 🌱 I’m always learning, but right now its: